kacikgoez/ProcessDiscovery/README.md

 You can add multiple filters.
 The event log will be filtered for all filters.
 The filters are combined with the logical operator "AND".

+### Downloading Visualizations
+You can download each visualization as a PNG file by clicking on the download icon in the top right corner of the tile.

 ## Troubleshooting

 ## Glossary